Manhattan attacker ‘liked the U.S.,’ drove for Uber

 The student, whose mother asked that his name be withheld, said he ran back into the school, where students cried and huddled in a corner.

 Video shot by bystanders showed Saipov walking through traffic wielding what looked like two handguns, but which police later said were a paintball gun and a pellet gun.
-A police officer shot Saipov when he wouldn't drop the weapons, police said.
+Police officer Ryan Nash shot Saipov when he wouldn't drop the weapons, officials said.

 The mayhem set off panic in the neighbourhood and left the pavement strewn with mangled bicycles and bodies that were soon covered with sheets.